yarisvt/tyk-docs/tyk-docs/content/integrate/3rd-party-identity-providers/dashboard-login-ldap-tib.md

 2. TIB makes request against IDP using the credentials provided
 3. TIB interprets the IDP response:

-   * If successful then TIB creates a user session in the Dashboard and redirects the user to the Dashboard.
+   * If successful then TIB creates a user session in the Dashboard and redirects the user to the Dashboard

    * If unsuccessful, TIB redirects the user to a failure URL